Chaudhry Muhammad Adnan

 Chaudhry Muhammad Adnan (15 February 1976 – 12 February 2024) was a Pakistani politician who was a member of the Provincial Assembly of the Punjab from August 2018 to January 2023.
-He was assassinated in February 12, 2024.
+He was assassinated on February 12, 2024.

 Early life and education

 Chaudhry Muhammad Adnan was born on 15 February 1976 in Rawalpindi to Chaudhary Muhammad Jan.
 He graduated from Punjab University.

 Political career

 Adnan was elected to the Provincial Assembly of the Punjab as a candidate of the Pakistan Tehreek-e-Insaf (PTI) from PP-11 Rawalpindi-VI in the 2018 Punjab provincial election, and during his tenure he served as the parliamentary secretary for social welfare and parliamentary secretary for revenue from 2018 to 2020.

 Adnan ran for the National Assembly of Pakistan from Rawalpindi NA-57 and the Provincial Assembly of the Punjab from PP-19 in the 2024 Pakistani general election.

 Death

 Adnan was gunned down on 12 February 2024 in Rawalpindi at the age of 47.